infews/infews.github.io/source/articles/2021-03-21-thoughts-on-vaults.html.md

   - lifehack
   - productivity
 series: obsidian
+teaser: "When to Vault and when not to."
 ---

 I keep nearly all of my notes in one Obsidian vault.
 I've found that cross-linking and my daily journaling have benefited the most from keeping everything in one directory and thus vault.